pepetra97/Terraform-Practice/instructions.md

-# Creating ec2 instance with terraform
+# Description
+Creating ingress that allows only my machine to connect to EC2 instance with SSH **!You need to create key-pair at aws to be able to ssh to instance! **

 ### Create .tf file
+##
 ### In terminal:
         - terraform init
                 --> it checks all the .tf files and providers and downloads the necessary plugins for it